parchinski/hackucf-remix/README.md

 - Create a new Cloudflare Pages application
 - Set the `Build command` to `npm run build`
 - Set the `Build output directory` to `/build/client`

+## This should not use anything other than npm